MilesHunter/034GameJam/READMEFORAGENT.md

        - Else if `pendingBall` → `SetSelection(pendingBall)`.
        - Else → `ClearSelection()`.

+     - If `currentTool == Delete`:
+       - Deletes sticks and allocatable balls under the cursor, returning inventory via `GameManager`.

      - If `currentTool == Stick`:
        - If `pendingStick != null` → start drag or rotate on that stick.
        - Else → find nearest ball via `GameManager.FindNearestBall` and spawn a new stick anchored to it via `SpawnStick(anchor, currentStickLength)`.
-The resulting stick goes into placement mode (`stickBeingPlaced`).

    - While holding left mouse on a stick and moving beyond a small threshold, it switches into drag/rotate mode instead of treating it as a click.

-4. **While stickBeingPlaced != null**
+5. **While `stickBeingPlaced != null`**
    - Left click: confirms current pose, then enters manipulation mode (rotation around anchor or free rotation).
    - ESC: cancels placement, disconnects and deletes the stick, and returns one stick to inventory.

 ### Selection visual: outline-based

-- Selection used to create a separate `SelectionMarker` GameObject.
-This has been replaced.
-- Now selection is purely visualized via `SelectableOutline`:
+- Selection is visualized via `SelectableOutline` on balls/sticks.
-  - On selecting a ball or stick, `InteractionManager`:
-    - Calls `SelectableOutline.SetSelected(false)` on any previously selected object.
-    - Calls `SelectableOutline.SetSelected(true)` on the newly selected object.
 - `ClearSelection()` resets outlines on any previous selection.

-Note: only `AllocatableBall` and `Stick` have `SelectableOutline` attached by default, because these are the deletable/interactive ones in Select mode.

 ---